Oklahoma - Sectoral Privacy Overview

-The Oklahoma Government Website Information Act contains a breach disclosure provision that applies to state agencies and tracks the requirements in State Breach Notification Act (§ 74-3113.1 of Title 74 of the O.S.).
+The Oklahoma Government Website Information Act contains a breach disclosure provision that applies to state agencies and tracks the requirements in the Security Breach Notification Act (§ 74-3113.1 of Title 74 of the O.S.).

 9.4.
 Electric Usage Data Protection Act

 The Electric Usage Data Protection Act places restrictions on how electric utilities can disclose customer information.
 Electric utilities are required to maintain the confidentiality of customer information (§ 17-710.4 of Title 17 of the O.S.).
-17 O.S. § 17-710.6 provides that electric utilities can provide customer information with customer consent to affiliates and third parties contractors.
-Electric utilities are also allowed to disclose customer information as required by law, a warrant or subpoena, as part of a merger or sale, emergency situations, or written consent of the customer.
+17 O.S. § 17-710.6 provides that electric utilities can provide customer information without customer consent to affiliates and third-party contractors.
+Electric utilities are also allowed to disclose customer information as required by law, a warrant or subpoena, as part of a merger or sale, in emergency situations, or with written consent of the customer.

 9.5.
 Restriction on use of Social Security Number

 The use of social security numbers is also regulated in the Oklahoma Government Website Information Act (74 O.S. §§ 74-3111 and 74-3113).
 Government agencies are not allowed to furnish any information indexed by social security number unless required by law or specifically authorized to do so by the holder of said social security number.
 The provision does not apply to 'reports produced by a state agency of monetary payments made to any state official or employee from State Treasury funds or accounts' (74 O.S. § 74-3113).